icon-project/icon-sdk-python/README.md

 ### Creating an IconService Instance and Setting a Provider

-After that, you need to create an IconService instance and set a provider.
+Next, you need to create an IconService instance and set a provider.

 - The **IconService** class contains a set of API methods.
 It accepts a HTTPProvider which serves the purpose of connecting to HTTP and HTTPS based JSON-RPC servers.

-- A **provider** defines how the IconService connects to Loopchain.
+- A **provider** defines how the IconService connects to ICON node.

 - The **HTTPProvider** takes a base domain URL where the server can be found.
-For local development, this would be something like http://localhost:9000.
+For local development, this would be something like `http://localhost:9000`.

-Here is an example of calling a simple API method to get a block by its height :
+Here is an example of calling a simple API method to get a block by its height:

 ```python
 from iconsdk.icon_service import IconService